Abby Rosmarin: Writing

 On May 20, 2016, No One Reads Poetry: A Collection of Poetry was published through Thought Catalog, cracking the list of Top 100 female poets on Amazon at #70.

 Rosmarin's essay "Why We Owe To Ourselves As Women And Survivors To Keep The Brock Turner Conversation Going" was included in the anthology More Than 20 Minutes of Reading: Everything You Need To Read About The Brock Turner Case And Controversy, published through Thought Catalog on June 10, 2016.
 On June 30, 2016, Rosmarin's essay "How to Find Yourself When You're Completely Lost" (originally "This Is How You Find Yourself") was selected to be a part of Let's Get Lost, a collection of essays about wanderlust.

 Some of Rosmarin's most popular essays focus on introversion, particularly a brand of introversion she calls "social introversion".
 Her essay "15 Struggles of the Social Introvert" was included in the anthology How to Be An Introvert on August 29, 2016.

 In February 2018, Rosmarin released her second fiction book, In the Event the Flower Girl Explodes, to positive reviews from both critics and readers.
 The book was a Kindle Scout contender and is available in paperback, ebook, and audiobook.

 In May 2020, Rosmarin released her first short story collection, The Secret to a Happy Marriage, which debuted at #6 on Amazon.
 The collection featured stories from STORGY Magazine, The Bangalore Review, Chaleur Magazine, and others.

 In March 2021, Rosmarin released her first young adult novel, The Ballerina's Guide to Boxing, which was a #1 New Release on Amazon.

-TikTok

-Abby Rosmarin creates content under the username NotJenniferGarner on TikTok, where she has almost 400,000 followers.
-Her most viral content, ranging from poetry to trauma recovery, has garnered millions of views.
+In March 2023, Rosmarin signed with Gardner Literary Agency.

 Podcasting

 From 2018 to 2021, Rosmarin teamed up with fellow model Ashley Barajas to form Cheers to Adulting.
-The podcast - which focuses on life hacks and general discussions about being an adult - has received praise from its listeners for its banter and cohost dynamics.
+The podcast focused on life hacks and general discussions about being an adult.
+The podcast was well-regarded and received praise for the co-hosts' banter and cohost dynamics.
+As of 2022, Rosmarin and Barajas announced that Cheers to Adulting had been discontinued, citing changes in life circumstances and busy schedules.

 Modeling

-Abby Rosmarin models under her maiden name and has been previously signed to Model Club, Inc, and Maggie, Inc, of Boston.
+Abby Rosmarin modeled under her maiden name and has been previously signed to Model Club, Inc, and Maggie, Inc, of Boston.
 She has worked on campaigns for Harley Davidson, Volvo, Target, Babies R Us, Lady Grace, Sportrak, and others.